FlyingMatrix/diffusion/README.md

 When dealing with higher-resolution inputs you may want to use more down and up-blocks, and keep the attention layers only at the lowest resolution (bottom) layers to reduce memory usage.

 A key feature of this model is that it predicts images of the same size as the input.

+### 📉 Training Loop

+In the training loop, for each batch of data, we

+- Sample some random timesteps
+- Noise the data accordingly
+- Feed the noisy data through the model
+- Compare the model predictions with the target (i.e. the noise in this case) using mean squared error as our loss function
+- Update the model parameters via `loss.backward()` and `optimizer.step()`